'Who told you that one paints with colors? One makes use of color, but one paints with emotions' Jean Baptiste Corot

 1923 - 2017 Switzerland — Dr. Max Lucsher: Institute of Psycho-Medical - Measurement of individual's psychophysical state based on color preferences.

-1947 - 2015 Germany — Frank Mahnke: Architect / Color Scientist - Expanding the practices and teachings of Goethe and Birren, studies color and human response in the built environment, and becomes the mentor to Gillian C. Rose.
+1947 - 2015 Germany — Frank Mahnke: Architect / Color Scientist - Expanding the practices and teachings of Goethe and Birren, studies color and human response in the built environment: Gillian's Mentor.

-An accredited member of the International Association of Color/ Design Consultants North America, Gillian uses the psychological and physiological impact of color on the human experience to bring exceptional creativity and tailored design edge to all projects, irregardless of their size.
+An accredited member of the International Association of Color/ Design Consultants North America, Gillian uses the psychological and physiological impact of color on our psyches, to create peace & harmony from within.

-Past multiphase clients include, the Boston Convention & Exhibition Center, a palace on London's Kensington Palace Gardens, the rebranding of The Barbizon Hotel in NY, NY into luxury, award- winning condominiums, Weill Cornell Medicine, NY , NY, the Nasher Art Museum at Duke University, Raleigh Durham, NC, and the Museum of Modern Art, NY, NY.
+Large scale multifunction projects include, Boston Convention & Exhibition Center; a palace on London's Kensington Palace Gardens; rebranding The Barbizon Hotel into luxury condominiums, NY, NY; Research Departments within Weill Cornell Medicine, NY, NY; Nasher Art Museum @ Duke University, Raleigh Durham, NC; Re-Design of Museum of Modern Art, NY, NY.
+Low Income Housing, Bronx, NY